rust-lang/rust/src/doc/rustc/src/codegen-options/index.md

 * `y`, `yes`, `on`, or no value: Unwind tables are forced to be generated.
 * `n`, `no`, or `off`: Unwind tables are not forced to be generated.
-If unwind tables are required by the target or `-C panic=unwind`, an error will be emitted.
+If unwind tables are required by the target an error will be emitted.

 The default if not specified depends on the target.